React-Style Components#

 If Statement#

-def:pub UserGreeting(props: dict) -> JsxElement {
+def:pub UserGreeting(isLoggedIn: bool) -> JsxElement {

-if props.isLoggedIn {
+if isLoggedIn {

 return <h1>Welcome back!</h1>;